shakilmith/documentaion/quarkus/first-quarkus-application/codeinjar/first-quarkus/index.md

 ## Hot Reloading Feature is Enabled by Default

 One of the unique features Quarkus provides is the hot reloading feature.
 If you update your site or change something, it will automatically updated without restarting your project.
 Such as, I have added **QueryParam** mechanism in my **hello** endpoint so that it can now react/read the uri name parameter value.
-Interesting thing is that you don't have to restart your application in order to apply the changes.
+Interesting thing is that you don't have to restart your application in order to apply the changes as hot reloading feature is enabled by default.

 **GreetingResource.java**